Main content of the website

 No. The Rural Renewal Stream gives employers the opportunity to wave LMIA requirements for job vacancies by requiring an endorsement letter from the municipality.
 An LMIA is not required for employers who recruit vacant positions through this program.

 Yes.
-The Rural Renewal Stream is open to prospective candidates who are still abroad, as well as those already in Canada.
-Candidates in Canada must be here with valid temporary status.
+The Rural Renewal Stream is open to prospective candidates already in Canada.
+Candidates in Canada must provide a work permit.

 Both employer and employee still have rights under the Employment Standards Code.